-Go above and beyond existing events in your community and create your own electrificationfocused event.
+Go above and beyond existing events in your community and create your own electrification-focused event.
 This could be an open house format where attendees meet with vendors or a workshop that offers specific education or training.
 This is a larger lift than working with existing events because of the logistics involved with planning an event from scratch.
-In addition to staffing the event, you will need to plan the location, time of day, length of event, and material needs.
+In addition to staffing the event, you will need to plan the location, time of day, length of event, and materials needed.
 Start this planning early to give yourself enough time to finalize details.
+It take can 4-6 weeks of active promotion to successfully market an event.